 惜缘

 A reader commented on my last post, The Spirit of Tango: "A ten-minute tanda is a radical response to the dehumanizing reality of modern day-to-day living.
 It is an opportunity for two humans to embrace each other in the promotion of humanity.
-Don’t let the precious opportunity slip away because your partner isn’t a good enough dancer, tall enough, young enough, old enough, attractive enough, friendly enough, …whatever enough.
-Every embrace has a story - dance with it."
+Don’t let the precious opportunity slip away because your partner isn’t a good enough dancer, tall enough, young enough, old enough, attractive enough, or friendly enough.
+Every embrace has a story—dance with it."

 What is true in life is true in tango as well.
 In each city, there are only a limited number of people who dance tango.
-Despite their differences, these individuals share a longing for human connection, a belief in fraternity and love, a sense of nostalgia, romanticism, sentimentality, and a passion for tango.
+Despite their differences, these individuals share a longing for fellowship, a belief in fraternity and love, a sense of nostalgia, romanticism, sentimentality, interdependence, and a passion for tango.
 Those who cherish one another can form a vibrant tango community.
 Those who tear down bridges and build walls, however, cause their community to suffer.
 Sadly, the latter is often the reality in our tango circles.
-Many of us do not appreciate enough the fortune that brings us together.
-They are haughty and prejudiced.
-They view others as rivals and treating them with indifference or disdain.
-They dance not to enjoy the relationship but to display their ego, forming cliques, vying for dominance, and pushing out competition.
+Too many of us fail to appreciate the fortune that brings us together.
+Some are haughty and prejudiced, viewing others as rivals and treating them with indifference and disdain.
+They dance not to enjoy the relationship but to display their ego.
+They form cliques, vie for dominance, and push out the competition.

 Individualism is incompatible with tango.
-I hope we can learn from the philosophy of 惜缘 and cherish the luck that brings us together as a community, for this is what makes tango so fascinating.
-Tango is not merely a skill; it is a fellowship, an intimate connection with others, and a philosophy of restoring humanity through cooperation and sharing (see Tango Is a Fellowship).
-Rather than trying to reinvent tango, perhaps we should allow tango to transform us, helping us become a more connected and cooperative people.
-(See The Lessons of Tango.)
+I hope we can learn from the philosophy of 惜缘 and cherish the luck that brings us together as a community.
+This is what makes tango so fascinating.
+Tango is not merely a skill—it is companionship, an intimate connection, and a philosophy of restoring humanity through love and sharing.
+Rather than trying to reinvent tango, perhaps we should allow tango to transform us, helping us become a more connected and cooperative people (see Tango Is a Fellowship).

 March 15, 2016